ucb-substrate/substrate2/docs/docusaurus/src/pages/docs/getting-started/inverter/index.md

 Let's now run the script we wrote.
 We must first create a Substrate **context** that stores all information relevant to Substrate.
-This includes the tools you've set up, the current PDK, all blocks that have been generated, cached computations, and more.
+This includes the tools and PDKs you've set up, all blocks that have been generated, cached computations, and more.
 We will put this in `src/lib.rs`.

 <CodeSnippet language="rust" title="src/lib.rs" snippet="sky130-open-ctx">{inverterMod}</CodeSnippet>